-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige joins bipartisan Governors’ Accord for a New Energy FuturePosted on Feb 16, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige joins bipartisan Governors’ Accord for a New Energy FuturePosted on Feb 16, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu – Gov. David Ige today joined with a bipartisan group of 17 governors to announce the Governors’ Accord for a New Energy Future – a joint commitment to take action to promote clean energy, clean transportation choices and a modern electrical grid.